 The coastal wind farm near Albany attracts visitors; mainly to view the turbines.
 If you time your visit right, it can also be an excellent spot to view and photograph the sunset over a great stretch of unspoiled coastline.

-It was as I was leaving that I noticed what makes the place special.
+It was as I was leaving that I noticed what makes the place more than just somewhere to look at turbines.
 The Bibbulmun Track, a long distance hiking trail between Perth and Albany, passes along the stretch of coast near the wind farm.
 In this area the coast comprises steep sand cliffs, so the track is in the form of a well made wooden boardwalk, high above the sea.
 A short path from the car park takes you to some steps down to this track, where magnificent views can be had.

 Wooden railings, steps and the boardwalk, make accessible this coastal viewpoint which wouldn't otherwise get visited much.
 There is even a small lookout which is apparently a good place for spotting whales, between May and October.
 I haven't seen any here yet, but that just gives me more reason to return.

 Because this bit of coast faces roughly south west, it has potential for good sunset views, depending on weather and the time of year.
 In summer, the sun dips to the horizon over Torbay Head in West Cape Howe National Park, the most southern part of Western Australia.
 Winter months see it set over more northerly land.